ryanpfalz/azure-sql-mi-devops/README.md

   - For testing, you may consider installing additional tools on the self-hosted runner like [Git](https://git-scm.com/downloads) and [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15).

-- If you don't have the runner set to [run at startup](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service?platform=windows), you may run the self-hosted runner on the VM by navigating to the directory containing the runner service, and starting it.
+- If you don't have the runner set to [run at startup](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service?platform=windows), you may run the self-hosted runner on the VM by navigating to the directory containing the runner service and starting it.
 For example:
   ```
   cd actions-runner
   .\run.cmd